dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ## 3 - Create canvas helper with a custom draw method

 In this section I will be writing about an example that makes use of a slightly more advanced revision of the create canvas helper that I made for the first basic example for this post.
 This method accepts a custom draw method that can be used to draw something else for the texture that is created.
+The draw method given is also called within a draw method that is part of a kind of canvas object that is returned by the helper function also.
+So now the helper does not return a texture, but an object that has a texture as one of the properties.
+Doing something like this strokes me as a necessary step when it comes to making some kind of canvas module built on top of threejs and native javaScript as when it comes to getting into updating the content of the canvas I am going to want references to the canvas element, and drawing context at the ready.

 ### 3.1 - A Canvas.js module